Merck Manual

 • Organisms that may be causing infection

-Therapies to improve the immune system Treatment Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
-Immunodeficiency... read more are also important for the treatment of pneumonia in people with immune system problems.
-Drugs that suppress the immune system (such as chemotherapy drugs or drugs used to treat autoimmune disorders) should be temporarily stopped until the infection has resolved.
+Therapies to improve the immune system are also important for the treatment of pneumonia in people with immune system problems.
+Medications that suppress the immune system (such as chemotherapy drugs or medications used to treat autoimmune disorders) should be temporarily stopped until the infection has resolved.

 Drugs Mentioned In This Article